joney000/Online-Code-Checker-and-Compiler-Java/README.md

 Online Code Checker and Compiler system ( formally CodeOj / Code Online Judge ) is java based  automated testing system to check the Algorithmic skills of the user providing a platform to compete with large no of software developers.

-It develop "Fast & Furious" attitude to the coders to be Accurate and Efficient in writing code.
+It develop "Fast & Furious" attitude to the coders to be Accurate and Efficient in coding.
 It will enhance the speed of hiring procedure.
 Recruiters can assign hiring coding task and schedule the event as per their suitability.
 Moreover the project can be used for educational purpose for students around the world learning competitive programming.

 ###  Quality Attributes of the Software :
   - Scalable and high performance : Concurrent requests optimization.
-  - Power of Java8 with Database Independence Software System.
+  - Java8 with Database Independence Software System.
   - Study of component based reliability modeling on code checker System with the study of code checker's component use factor / component use ratio.
   - Extensible, Simple and Easy to use [web / desktop] Interface : Easily configurable at local or web.
   - Fully Automated Event/Creation, Judging & result preparation, result statics.